 The George Coles Bursary

 The Province of Prince Edward Island is dedicated to assisting students with the high cost of a post-secondary education.
-The George Coles Bursary (GCB) is a non-repayable bursary for Island students with post-secondary expenses like tuition, books, fees, living expenses, etc. This non-needs-based bursary is automatically awarded to eligible students who attend one of PEI’s publicly funded post-secondary institutions, which includes the University of Prince Edward Island, Holland College, Maritime Christian College, and Collège de l'Île.
+The George Coles Bursary (GCB) is a non-repayable bursary for Island students with post-secondary expenses like tuition, books, administrative fees, living expenses, etc. This non-needs-based bursary is automatically awarded to eligible students who attend PEI’s publicly funded post-secondary institutions, which are the University of Prince Edward Island, Holland College, and Collège de l'Île.

 Who is eligible for the George Coles Bursary?

-To receive the George Coles Bursary, you must meet ALL of the following criteria:
+To receive the George Coles Bursary, students must meet ALL of the following criteria:

 - Must be a PEI resident.